Skip to main content

 Outpatient lactation support is also available, please call 215-590-4442 to schedule an outpatient lactation visit with a lactation consultant.

-Lactation consultants can educate you about the multiple benefits of breastfeeding or pumping breast milk for your baby.
+Lactation consultants can educate you about the multiple benefits of breastfeeding or pumping human milk for your baby.
 They can also work with you and your baby on breastfeeding positions and proper latch technique and address any breastfeeding challenges you may face.

-Qualifications and duties of Internationally Board Certified Lactation Consultants (IBCLC)
+Qualifications and duties of Internationally Board-Certified Lactation Consultants (IBCLC)

-CHOP offers additional support by way of our breastfeeding resource nurses who complete a two-day course on how to support and educate families.
+CHOP offers additional support by way of breastfeeding resource nurses who complete a two-day course on how to support and educate families.
 Breastfeeding resource nurses work in adjunct to the IBCLC.
-They can offer information about breastfeeding basics, address common breastfeeding concerns, and assist moms with breastfeeding for special needs babies.
+They can offer information about breastfeeding basics, address common breastfeeding concerns, and assist families with breastfeeding for special needs babies.

-Our team wants to understand your personal breastfeeding goals.
+Our team wants to support your personal breastfeeding goals.
 They will work with you to create and review a personalized pumping schedule to maximize your milk production for your child and achieve breastfeeding success.

-Mouth care
+Oral care

 Pumping schedule